Global Bandits: Introduction

-Many applications can be formalized as a GI-MAB and GP-MAB.
-Examples include clinical trials involving similar drugs (e.g., drugs with a similar chemical composition) or treatments which may have similar effects on the patients and hence, the outcome of administering one drug/treatment to a patient will yield information about the outcome of administering a similar drug/treatment to that patient.
+Many applications can be formalized as GBs.
+Examples include: (i) clinical trials involving similar drugs (e.g., drugs with a similar chemical composition) or treatments which may have similar effects on the patients; (ii) dynamic pricing with the objective of maximizing revenue over a finite time horizon.

-\textbf{Example 1:} Consider first drug dosage, which is studied in \citep{lai1978adaptive}.
-Let $x_i$ be the dosage level of the drug for patient $i$ and $y_i$ be the response of patient $i$.
-The relationship between the drug dosage and patient response is modeled in \citep{lai1978adaptive} as $y_i = M(x_i; \theta_{*}) -c(x_i) + \epsilon_i$, where $M(\cdot)$ is the response function, $\theta_{*}$ is the slope if the function is linear or the elasticity if the function is exponential or logistic, and $c(x_i)$ is the cost of the dosage level of drug and $\epsilon_i$ is i.i.d. zero mean noise.
+\textbf{Example 1:} Let $y_t$ be the dosage level of the drug for patient $t$ and $x_t$ be the response of patient $t$.
+The relationship between the drug dosage and patient response is modeled in \cite{lai1978adaptive} as $x_t = M(y_t; \theta_{*}) + \epsilon_t$, where $M(\cdot)$ is the response function, $\theta_{*}$ is the slope if the function is linear or the elasticity if the function is exponential or logistic, and $\epsilon_t$ is i.i.d. zero mean noise.
 For this model, $\theta_{*}$ becomes the global parameter and the set of drug dosage levels becomes the set of arms.

-\textbf{Example 2:} In dynamic pricing, an agent sequentially selects a price from a finite set of prices ${\cal P}$ with the objective of maximizing its revenue over a finite time horizon \citep{dynamic}.
-At time $t$, the agent first selects a price $p\in{\cal P}$, and then observes the amount of sales, which is given as $S_{p,t}(\Lambda)=\bar{F}_{p}(\Lambda)+\epsilon_{t}$, where $\bar{F}(.)$ is the modulating function and $\epsilon_{t}$ is the noise term with zero mean.
-The modulating function is the purchase probability of an item of price $p$ given the market size $\Lambda$.
-In this example, the market size is the global parameter; this is unknown and needs to be learned by setting prices and observing the sales related to the set price.
-Commonly used modulating functions include exponential and logistic functions.
+\textbf{Example 2:} In dynamic pricing, an agent sequentially selects a price from a finite set of prices ${\cal P}$ with the objective of maximizing its revenue over a finite time horizon \cite{dynamic}.
+At instance $t$, the agent first selects a price $p_t \in {\cal P}$, and then observes the amount of sales at time $t$, which is denoted by $S(p_t; \theta_{*})$.
+We have $ S(p_t; \theta_{*}) = F(p_t; \theta_{*}) + \epsilon_t, $ where $F(.)$ is the modulating function, $\theta_{*}$ is the market size and $\epsilon_{t}$ is the noise term with zero mean.
+The modulating function is equal to the purchase probability of an item of price $p_t$ given the market size $\theta_{*}$.
+Examples of commonly used modulating functions can be found in \cite{huang2013demand}.
+The revenue is then given by $R(p_t;\theta_{*}) = p_t F(p_t; \theta_{*}) + p_t \epsilon_t$.
+In this example, the market size is the unknown global parameter which needs to be learned online by setting prices and observing the related revenues.
+In Section \ref{sec:numerical}, we illustrate the use of methods proposed in this paper on this dynamic pricing example.